 Statute of Limitations

-Under the statute of limitations for personal injury claims in West Virginia, accident victims must file a lawsuit against the at-fault party within two years from the date of the crash.
+Under the West Virginia statute of limitations for personal injury claims, accident victims must file a lawsuit against the at-fault party within two years from the date of the crash.
 If you do not initiate legal action against the trucking company within this period, you may lose your right to seek compensation.

 Truck drivers in West Virginia are required by law to carry specific minimum amounts of coverage: